AnranAria-Tao/AnranAria-Tao.github.io/_pages/about.md

   - Part of the National Innovation Training Program
   - Received the Special Prize of the Youth Science Award of the Peking University Challenge Cup

-- *2025 – present* Undergraduate student in Professor Chen qi's group, Peking University
+- *2025 – present* Undergraduate student in Professor Chen Qi's group, Peking University

 ## 🌍 Environmental Integrated Practice {#environmental-integrated-practice}
 - *2023* Shanghai, China